Vegan White Bean Dip

 Vegan Bean Dip: White Bean Sun-Dried Tomato

+This luscious vegan white bean spread uses no added oil and only healthy whole-food ingredients like white beans, sun-dried tomatoes, rosemary, and other spices.
 Whether served on melba toast, crusty bread, or any other way you choose, this vegan dip is delightfully delicious!

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-Place the sundried tomatoes in a heatproof bowl and pour the boiling water over them.
+STEP #1: Place the sundried tomatoes in a heatproof bowl and pour the boiling water over them.
 Let soak until softened, about 10 minutes.
+Drain, thinly slice, and set aside.

-Combine beans, rosemary, lemon juice, garlic, salt, and sage in a blender or food processor and blend until smooth.
+STEP #3: Add the cooked beans, rosemary, lemon juice, garlic, salt, and sage in a blender or food processor and blend until smooth.
 If desired, add the veggie broth or water to achieve the consistency you like.

-Stir in the diced sundried tomatoes.
+STEP #4: Stir in the diced sundried tomatoes.
 Taste and add more salt or lemon juice if needed.

-Recipe from Physicians Committee for Responsible Medicine.
+This recipe is from the Physicians Committee for Responsible Medicine.

 Want to Save This Recipe?